 Well, as previously stated, this one is not for sale, so you can’t have mine.
 You will simply have to get your own.
 And you should.

 I’m not a watch collector (let’s not add another line to my list of things to collect), but I will make an exception for something so delightful.
 And maybe one day I’ll buy the three other Turtles to round out the set.

 For now, I’m just going to continue to enjoy this watch.
 And when I say “enjoy”, what I mean is, I’m going to continually flip and re-flip Raphael until I get bored.

 I don’t imagine I will ever get bored.

-Did you own one these Turtles watches when you were younger?
+So, did you own one the Turtles watches when you were younger?
 If so, which one did you have and did you keep it?
 Let me know in the comments section below.

 Oh, and thanks for stopping by It’s A Stampede!.
 For more Turtles-related posts, be sure to check out the recommended reads below.

 - The box art of Teenage Mutant Ninja Turtles toys

 - I am a Teenage Mutant Ninja Turtles toy collector – are you?